jlhcrawford/hexl/README.md

 -  The negacyclic number-theoretic transform (NTT), with the following implementations:
    - 1) A default implementation in native C++
-   - 2) An AVX512-accelerated implementation
+   - 2) An AVX512-DQ-accelerated implementation
    - 3) An AVX512-IFMA-accelerated implementation for prime moduli < 50 bits

   The library will automatically choose the best implementation for the given hardware.
 Implementation 3) is most preferred, followed by implementation 2), followed by implementation 1).

 - Polynomial-polynomial modular multiplication, with the following implementations;
   - 1) A default implementation in native C++
-  - 2) An AVX512-accelerated implementation
+  - 2) An AVX512-DQ accelerated implementation
+  - 3) An AVX512-IFMA-accelerated implementation for prime moduli < 50 bits

   The library will automatically choose the best implementation for the given hardware.
 Implementation 3) is most preferred, followed by implementation 2), followed by implementation 1).

 -  The inverse negacyclic number-theoretic transform (NTT), with the following implementations:
    - 1) A default implementation in native C++
-   - 2) An AVX512-accelerated implementation
+   - 2) An AVX512-DQ-accelerated implementation
    - 3) An AVX512-IFMA-accelerated implementation for prime moduli < 50 bits

   The library will automatically choose the best implementation for the given hardware.
 Implementation 3) is most preferred, followed by implementation 2), followed by implementation 1).